Aliases for HAAO Gene

 GeneCards Summary for HAAO Gene

 HAAO (3-Hydroxyanthranilate 3,4-Dioxygenase) is a Protein Coding gene.
-Diseases associated with HAAO include pellagra and olivopontocerebellar atrophy.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include electron carrier activity and ferrous iron binding.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include iron ion binding and oxygen binding.

 UniProtKB/Swiss-Prot for HAAO Gene